ken-ux/blog-api/README.md

 - Saving a cookie created through cURL into a text file.
 This cookie was created when I authenticated myself as the blog's primary author.
   - Afterwards, I learned how to send that cookie along with any request as proof of authentication.
   - Without this cookie, a session wouldn't persistent when running requests through cURL.
 This is an issue that I didn't run into from previous projects since I was primarily testing API calls through a web browser, which handles cookie storage and management with less user involvement.
+- Unit testing routes, controllers, and database operations on a mock database with SuperTest + Jest.